1. Administration#

 ucsschool-id-connector-admins

-) who’s members are allowed to access the ID Connector HTTP-API.
+, whose members can access the ID Connector HTTP-API.

 $ univention-run-join-scripts --run-scripts --force 50ucsschool-id-connector.inst